-Mona is a senior lecturer in Applied Health Research (Statistics) and is currently serving as the post-graduate admissions tutor.
-Mona is also the programme leader for the Postgraduate certificate in Health Research and Statistics.
+Mona is an Associate Professor in Applied Health Research (Statistics).
+Mona is also the Programme Leader for the Postgraduate certificate in Health Research and Statistics.

-Mona trained initially as a mathematician at the American University, Beirut supported by a Hariri Foundation Scholarship.
-She then moved on to study mathematical statistics at the University of Cambridge supported by the Karim Rida Said Foundation.
-Mona then completed her PhD studies in spatial statistics at the Open University supported by an Open University studentship and an Overseas Research Studentship Award.
-This was followed by a post-doctoral post at the Open University working with Professor Paddy Farrington on parameter estimation for infectious diseases.
-Mona then took an assistant professor in biostatistics position at the Faculty of Health Sciences, American University of Beirut before joining the University of York.
+Mona trained initially as a Mathematician at the American University of Beirut supported by a Hariri Foundation Scholarship.
+She then moved on to study Mathematical Statistics at the University of Cambridge supported by the Karim Rida Said Foundation.
+Mona then completed her PhD studies in Spatial Statistics at the Open University supported by an Open University studentship and an Overseas Research Studentship Award.
+This was followed by a post-doctoral post at the Open University working with Prof. Paddy Farrington on parameter estimation for infectious diseases.
+Mona then took an Assistant Professor in Biostatistics position at the Faculty of Health Sciences, American University of Beirut before joining the University of York.

 Completed projects include:

 Mona has successfully supervised three PhD students to completion and is currently co-supervising six PhD students at various stages in their research programme.
 Interested PhD students with proposals that have a substantive/advanced quantitative element in a health related setting are welcome to contact Mona.